netherphp/standards/README.md

 A lot of the rules here are based on the concept of being explicit.
 The developer will always explictly state their intentions, never allowing for default behaviours.
-This is for two reasons.
+This is for a few reasons.
 First being it shows that the developer has actually thought about what their code is doing.
 Second, it helps lessen backwards compatbility issues in the future when a default behaviour changes.
 And yes, it does happen.

-This document will receive multiple extensions once PHP 7 goes gold.
+Finally, the entire format and rules are based on the concept that the code can be as self documenting as possible to minimise the amount of metadata you need to write to describe various entities.

 ## General Standards

-* PascalCaseAllTheThings
+* PascalCaseAllTheThings except:
+* UPPERCASE for boolean constants.
 * Tabs for indenting.
 * \n for new lines.
 * explicit "return" at end of functions.